 You may have tendonitis if you experience sudden and severe pain near a tendon caused by an injury.
 Tendonitis may often cause gradual pain that worsens over time – perhaps due to repetitive motions.
 Tendonitis in the shoulder may cause loss of motion, which is also referred to as ‘frozen shoulder’.

 If you think you may have developed tendonitis, administer immediate treatment using the acronym, ‘RICE’, which stands for rest, ice, compression and elevation.
-Then, contact your Las Vegas foot and ankle specialist to schedule an appointment.
+Then, contact your Hawaii foot and ankle specialist to schedule an appointment.

 Not all people with tendonitis require medical treatment.
 However, those who do may benefit from steroid injections, which help reduce inflammation and temporarily relieve pain.
 Physical therapy may also be beneficial for restoring lost mobility and range of motion.
 Tendonitis may persist for many weeks before fully improving.
 In rare cases, surgery may be required, but only when symptoms have not responded to more conservative treatments.